asinghwhocodes/airtable-route-planner/README.md

    - Try installing with legacy peer deps: `npm install --legacy-peer-deps`
    - Clear npm cache: `npm cache clean --force`
    - Delete node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`

+9. **Permission-related errors**:
+   - Ensure you have editor or above permissions in the Airtable base
+   - Check that the field you're trying to save to is editable
+   - Verify GlobalConfig permissions for settings and field selections
+   - Test with different permission levels using the "Advanced" tab
+   - Check if you're a read-only collaborator (limited functionality)

 ### Getting Help